dsccovenantuniversity/About.me/README.md

 ## Getting Started
 ---
 - Every prgramming language has a folder named as the file extention.
 Feel create a folder for the  language you use if you don't find it in the root folder
 - You are expected to add your script into the folder that represents your  language.
-Please onescript per user.
+Please one script per user.
-- To add contribute your script you fork the repo, add your script, and make a pull request.
+- To add your to the repo; you fork the repo, add your script, and then make a pull request.
 - Explain with a one line comment at the end of your code how the script describes you
 - **DO NOT MAKE CHANGES TO ANOTHER PERSONS SCRIPT.
 IT WOULD NOT BE MERGED**